 Are you one of those people that can’t start your day without a cup of coffee?
-We’re happy to tell you that it’s always healthy when you know which foods go well with it.
+Well, we’re happy to tell you that it can actually be a healthy habit, especially if you know what foods go well with it.
 Coffee is the world’s second most consumed beverage after water.
-In this article, we’re going to explain all that coffee can do for you and all the benefits of drinking coffee with breakfast.
+And so, in this article, we’re going to explain all that coffee can do for you and all the benefits of drinking coffee with breakfast.

-Obviously, it’s best to eat every meal in the proper proportions.
-Never underestimate the importance of breakfast.
-Let’s take a look at some of the benefits of drinking coffee with breakfast:
+Obviously, it’s best to eat all our meals in their proper proportions.
+Never, however, underestimate the importance of breakfast.
+Let’s take a look at some of the benefits of drinking coffee with breakfast.

-There’s nothing better than a little boost in the mornings.
-This little boost is perfect in the first few hours of the morning for waking us up and delivering the perfect dose of caffeine.
-Coffee has the ability to eliminate headaches in many people; however, in some cases, it can actually trigger them.
-So, we need to know the best times to drink it in order to get the maximum benefits.
+There’s nothing better than a little boost of caffeine in the mornings.
+Coffee with breakfast has the ability to eliminate headaches in many people; however, in some cases, it can actually trigger them.
+So, because of this, we need to know the best times to drink it in order to get most benefit.

-Coffee is a great central nervous system stimulant, so you should be careful how much you drink.
+Coffee is a great stimulant for central nervous system, and so you should be careful how much you drink.
 Never drink more than two cups per day.
-When we say cups, we don’t mean large mugs.
+When we say cups, we don’t mean large mugs!

 Coffee is rich in antioxidants, which strengthen our cells and protect them from free radicals.
-It protects us from oxidative stress, so drinking it in the mornings is a medicinal habit worth taking up.
+It protects us from certain types of stress, so drinking it in the mornings is a healthy habit worth taking up.
 Interestingly, green coffee is richer in antioxidants and even better at burning fat.
-Remember, that’s green coffee.

 That’s right.
 A cup of coffee works as a probiotic to care for our intestinal flora.
 This protective effect regulates our movements in a very healthy way, protecting us from many diseases.